 Startups

-Agent layers start as developer tooling: identity, logging, and safe tool execution.
+Most agent layers begin as platform work: identity, logging, and safe tool execution.

 Key Takeaway

-In 2026, the ROI isn’t “AI writes text.”
-The ROI is that agents can safely execute high-frequency actions across systems—if you can bound their authority with permissions, budgets, and auditability.
+Real ROI comes from agents that can execute frequent, structured actions across systems—only if you can bound authority with permissions, budgets, and an audit trail.

-You can implement a minimal safe-agent contract without adopting a monolithic framework.
-The contract is: (1) every action is a tool call; (2) every tool call is logged; (3) every tool call has a policy check; (4) every task has a budget (time, tokens, dollars); (5) every externally visible output has a reviewer or a deterministic template.
+You don’t need a giant framework to be disciplined.
+A minimal contract is simple: (1) every action is a tool call; (2) every tool call is logged; (3) every tool call passes a policy check; (4) every task has a budget (time/tokens/cost); (5) anything externally visible ships through review or deterministic templates until proven safe.

 # Example: policy-gated tool execution (pseudo-Python)